CRBS/probabilitymapviewer/README.md

 performed using [Cascaded Hierarchical Model (CHM)][chm].

-This application spins up a [Jetty][jetty] web server on the local host and directs the user to open a browser to view the image and real time segmentation.
+This application spins up a [Jetty][jetty] web server on the local host and directs the user to open a browser to view the image with segmentation overlays.

 Requirements